 It’s a three-day weekend.
 It’s the launch of summer.
 It’s barbecue time.

 The cultural significance of Memorial Day has shifted as the years have gone by, but it’s a holiday that is actually about stars and stripes – not sun and sand.
-It’s a day that honors and thanks the men and women who died while serving in the U.S. military.
-Across the country there are legion services, parades and exhibits to recognize our fallen brothers and sisters.
+It’s a day to honor and extend gratitude to the men and women who died while serving in the U.S. military.
+Across the country, there are legion services and exhibits to recognize our fallen brothers and sisters.

 Originally known as Decoration Day, the holiday originated in the years following the Civil War, and became an official federal holiday in 1971.

 Civil War General John A. Logan asked for the day of remembrance, saying, “The 30th of May, 1868, is designated for the purpose of strewing with flowers, or otherwise decorating the graves of comrades who died in defense of their country during the late rebellion, and whose bodies now lie in almost every city, village and hamlet churchyard in the land.”

 It’s powerful imagery that rings true nearly 150 years later.
 For those who have visited the Arlington National Cemetery in Virginia, it’s hard to forget the sight of white headstones that go for miles.
 It’s profoundly overwhelming and heartbreaking.
 Taking a trip to Washington, D.C. and Virginia to see the war memorials and national monuments is something that every American should do in his/her lifetime.

 Regardless of your political views or feelings about war, recognizing the sacrifice of our veterans gives them the honor and dignity that they have earned.